kittycat2002/WTT-CommonLib/README.md

 ### Key Points:
 - Inject `WTTServerCommonLib.WTTServerCommonLib` through the constructor
 - Set `TypePriority = OnLoadOrder.PostDBModLoader + 2` to load after the database
-- Utilize any of the public services available
+- Pass your current assembly to utilize any of the public services available

 ---